adamdougal/adamdougal.github.io/_posts/2025-03-27-pact-contract-testing-because-not-everything-needs-full-integration-tests.md

 In the examples above, we have used the `@PactDirectory` annotation to specify the location of the contract files.
 These can then just be committed to git.
 However, unless you're using a monorepo, you will need to store the contract files in a shared location that is accessible to both the consumer and provider systems.
-This could be a dedicated contract file repostitory, where the consumers will need to manually copy the contract files and the providers will need to test against a pre-deployed system.
+This could be a dedicated contract file repository, where the consumers will need to manually copy the contract files and the providers will need to test against a pre-deployed system.

 Alternatively, you can use the [PACT broker](https://docs.pact.io/pact_broker) to store the contract files.
 The PACT